Who can contribute to PADDDtracker.org?

 PADDDtracker is intended to document legal changes to protected areas which temper regulations, reduce their size, or remove protections completely.
 We don't document the upgrades, expansion of, or creation of new protected areas.
 See Protected Planet to view current and new protected areas.

 Are you tracking illegal activities and protected area management effectiveness?

 PADDDtracker is focused on documenting legal changes to protected areas.
-We are not documenting illegal activities or management effectiveness.
-You can find more information on management effectiveness tracking here.
+We are not documenting illegal activities or protected area management.
+You can find more information on protected area management here.

 Do you consider indigenous lands, private reserves, conservation easements, land trusts, conservancies, etc. as protected areas?

-PADDDtracker.org currently collects data for nationally-designated protected areas.
-For a given country, nationally designated protected area categories meeting the IUCN definition will be considered as protected areas in the PADDD research.
-We do not include: privately protected areas, community conservancies, protected areas designated by international agencies (e.g. UNESCO World Heritage Sites, RAMSAR wetlands).
+PADDDtracker.org currently collects data for state-designated protected areas.
+For a given country, state designated protected area categories meeting the IUCN definition will be considered as protected areas in the PADDD research.
+We do not include: privately protected areas, community conservancies, and conservation designations by international agencies (e.g. UNESCO World Heritage Sites, RAMSAR wetlands).